Complete List of Google Search Operators and How to Use Them

 First of all, you can get an idea of how big a website is, in terms of pages.
 In no time basically.
 However, bear in mind that pages with a lot of categories, tags, and indexable metadata will make a website look bigger.
 It’s also not always accurate.
 You can try the accuracy yourself by using site: on your own website and compare the result with the data from Google Search Console.

 If you don’t get any results at all using site: on a domain or URL, that means the site is not in Google’s index.

 That being said about the site: operator.
 The real power of site:, as well as other search operators, lies in the possibility to combine them in creative ways.

 This operator is called the exact match operator because putting a search query within quotation marks will return searches that match exactly what’s between the quotation marks.

 As you probably have noticed Google works a lot with synonyms and quite often understands very well what the user’s search intent is, rather than trying to only look for exact matches of the keyword or search phrase.
 Unless you use the exact match operator.

 For example, if you want to look for a Google Home Mini, but don’t want to include searches from Google Store, simply search for Google Home Mini and exclude Google Store by adding a negative operator before it.

-The OR operator can be used by either putting OR (with capital letters) or by using | to separate the keywords.
-The search result will contain either, or both, keywords.
+The OR operator can be used by putting OR (with capital letters) between two keywords.
+The search results will contain either one, or both, keywords.